ksu-cs-textbooks/cis526/content/x-examples/03-rest-api/06-retrieve-all.md

 ```

 The major difference to note is in the highlighted section, where we have to add some additional schema information to account for the `roles` associated attribute that is part of the `users` object.
 It is pretty self-explanatory; each object in the array has a set of attributes that match what we used in the unit test for the `roles` routes.

+We also moved the schema for the `User` response object out of that unit test so we can reuse it in other unit tests, as we'll see later in this example.

 However, we also should add a couple of additional unit tests to confirm that each user has the correct roles assigned, since that is a major part of the security and authorization mechanism we'll be building for this application.
 While we could do that as part of the `findUser` test, let's go ahead and add separate tests for each of these, which is helpful in debugging anything that is broken or misconfigured.